Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: THE PROPOSED ALGORITHM

 where $Z^{\pi_\omega}(s_t)$ normalizes the distribution.

-In this work, we make use of the trainable $\alpha$ of the soft actor-critic algorithm as a measure to decide whether to stop training a policy and add a new option.
-The objective for computing the gradients of $\alpha$ is \cite{haarnoja2018soft}:
+In this work, we make use of the trainable $\alpha$ of the soft actor-critic algorithm as a measure to decide whether to stop training a policy and add a new option. $\alpha$ is updated so as to minimize the following cost function~\cite{haarnoja2018soft_var}